ThomasTeklu/Active-Directory-Walkthrough/README.md

 Close the window.
 We'll now set up our client machine.

+### Client Configuration

 Back in Azure, create another virtual machine, this time with a Windows 10 Pro "image"/OS.
 As mentioned in a prior note, make sure it's in the same geographical location as well as the same virtual network as the DC.
+This VM will serve as the client device/machine.

 The next step will be to configure the client's DNS settings to the DC's private IP address.
 First, locate the private IP address of the DC.
-Then, go to the network settings within the DC virtual machine module.
+Then, go to the network settings within the client virtual machine module.
 Open the network interface settings, then click on "DNS Servers":

 ![image](https://github.com/user-attachments/assets/9e152613-6887-4f72-8112-b04b6cbacd62)